jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 I started with the LENET model because it's a simple and proven architecture known to work on small pictures to detect letters and numbers.
-I first focused on tuning the learning rate as well as the initial variance values.
-For values of alpha= 0.001 and sigma= 0.1, I was able to get the accuracy on the traning set to be above 0.95, but the Validation accuracy was stuck at 0.89
+I first focused on tuning the learning rate as well as the intialization values for the model's parameters.
+For values of alpha= 0.001 and stdev= 0.1, I was able to get the accuracy on the traning set to be above 0.95, but the validation set accuracy was stuck at 0.89

-I then attempt to follow some of the steps mentionned in the  [Lecun Paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) in particular connecting the convolutional later to the fully connected layer.
+I then attempted to follow some of the steps mentionned in the  [Lecun Paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) in particular connecting the convolutional later to the fully connected layer.
 This immediately benefited the validation error as well as the training error, which could now reach 0.99.

-Before reaching the above results, I also attempting changing the model, such as adding additional convolution layer as well as expanding the fully connected layer to contain more units, for example 1024x1024.
+Before reaching the above results, I iterated through variation of the architectures, adding additional convolution layers as well as expanding the fully connected layer to contain more units, for example 1024x1024.
 I found that all these models overfit the training set but then did not do as well on the validation set.
 I therefore went back to the simpler LENET architecture and made the change mentionned above.

 Finally, in order to deal with the variance problem and get the validation score up beyong the 0.93 threshold, I added a Dropout layer just after the first Fully Connected layer, with keep_prob = 0.8.
 This was enough to push the accuracy to 0.94